armbian/documentation/docs/Hardware_Allwinner-A20.md

 ## Overview ##

-Both kernels are stable and production ready, but you should use them for different purpuses since their basic support differ:
+Both kernels are stable and production ready, but you should use them for different purposes since their basic support differ:

 - legacy: video acceleration, NAND support, connecting displays
 - mainline: headless server, office desktop operations (not multimedia oriented)